Legal · Document 03 · Sub-processors

 Data categories

 Diagnostic logs, stack traces, request and response metadata, exception detail.
-We strip personal data and message content from telemetry at source; what remains is identifier-free metadata about how the system is performing.
+We strip message content from telemetry at source and minimise personal data; some operational identifiers (such as phone numbers) may still appear in transient diagnostic logs.

 Location of processing